loup icon

 Vinegar

-Soak the jewelry in a bowl of vinegar, then dip the cloth and rub the jewelry with the cloth.
+Soak the jewelry in a bowl of white vinegar, then dip a cloth into the vinegar and rub the jewelry.

 Results